 Fig. S4.
 Identification of SNP frequency mapped to individual scaffolds.
 A plot of SNP frequency for each scaffold of the draft genome arranged by length.
 SNPs are more common in shorter scaffolds.
 Blue line indicates trend-line with standard deviation.

 Fig. S5.
-Kmer coverage of genome assembly showing two peaks indicative of a diploid genome.
+K-mer coverage of genome assembly showing two peaks indicative of a diploid genome.
 A GenomeScope graph of the k-mer profile generated by using Jellyfish displaying k-mer coverage vs frequency.
 The two k-mer peaks are indicative of a diploid genome.

 Fig. S6.
 Phylogeny indicating the branching position of the Hyphochytrium putative CYP51 sterol-demethylase protein and results of drug sensitivity assay.